 Beth Kidder, MPP

-Former Florida deputy secretary for Medicaid, Beth Kidder is a transformative and innovative healthcare leader with more than 20 years of experience working within the state Medicaid system.
-She was instrumental in transforming the state’s Medicaid program to a managed care model and focusing the program on improving the health of people insured by Medicaid.
+Beth Kidder is a transformative and innovative health care leader with more than 20 years of experience working within the state Medicaid system.
+As Florida’s former deputy secretary for Medicaid, she was instrumental in transforming the state’s Medicaid program into a managed care model and focusing the program on improving the health of people insured by Medicaid.

-In addition to leading the Medicaid agency, she also held positions as assistant deputy secretary for Medicaid Policy and Quality, and chief for the Bureau of Medicaid Services.
-She started her career in Medicaid as a human services planner in the North Carolina Department of Health and Human Services.
+In addition to leading the Medicaid agency, Beth also held positions as assistant deputy secretary for Medicaid Policy and Quality, and chief for the Bureau of Medicaid Services.
+She started her career in Medicaid in the North Carolina Department of Health and Human Services.

 Beth earned a Master of Public Policy degree from Duke University and a bachelor’s degree from the University of Florida.
 She was also awarded a fellowship with the Medicaid Leadership Institute, a year-long executive development program that also brought resources to Florida to further develop Medicaid leaders.